Through The Fibro Fog

 • Turmeric - the spice that makes this a golden milk recipe and gives so much flavour.
 The Simply Organic turmeric is good.
 Adjust the amount to preference.

-• Black pepper - this is optional, but helps increase the health benefits of turmeric if you are able to tolerate.
+• Black pepper - this is optional, but helps increase the absorption of the curcumin in the turmeric if you are able to tolerate.

 📖 Variations to the recipe